Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/5-build-linux-sw-for-ps.md

      the board.

- In this chapter, you learned how to configure and compile software blocks for Zynq UltraScale+ devices using Xilinx tools.
-You will use these images in [System Design Examples](7-system-design-examples.md) to create Boot images for a specific design example.

  Next, you will debug software for Zynq UltraScale+ devices using the Vitis IDE in [Debugging with the Vitis